sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws-ami.md

 A Sourcegraph AWS AMI instance includes:

 - Root EBS volume with 50GB of storage
-- Additional EBS volume for storing code and search indices
+- Additional EBS volume with 500GB of storage for storing code and search indices
-  - Storage space depends on your selected instance size
-  - It is configurable and expandable
+  - Storage space is configurable and expandable
 - A specific version of Sourcegraph based on the selected AMI
 - Resource requirements are configured according to your selected instance size